Yoast/wordpress-seo/.github/CONTRIBUTING.md

 When contributing please ensure you follow the guidelines below so that we can keep on top of things.

 #### Getting Started
-If there is no ticket for your issue, submit it first, following the above guidelines.
+If there is no ticket for your issue, submit it first, following the guidelines above.

 #### Making Changes

 * Fork the repository on GitHub (make sure to use the trunk branch, not master).
 * Make the changes to your forked repository.
-	* Ensure you stick to the WordPress Coding Standards and have properly documented any new functions, actions and filters following the documentation standards.
+* Ensure you stick to the []WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/) and you properly document any new functions, actions and filters following the [documentation standards](http://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/).
 * When committing, reference your issue (if present) and include a note about the fix.
 * Push the changes to your fork and submit a pull request to the 'trunk' branch of the Yoast SEO repository.

-At this point you're waiting on us to merge your pull request.
-We'll review all pull requests, and make suggestions and changes if necessary.
+We will review your pull request and merge when everything is in order.
+We will help you to make sure the code will comply to the standards described above.

-#### 'patch welcome' issues
+#### 'Patch welcome' issues
 Some issues are labeled 'patch-welcome'.
 This means we see the value in the particular enhancement being suggested but have decided for now not to prioritize it.
-If you however decide to write a patch for it we'll gladly include it after some code review.
+If you however decide to write a patch for it, we'll gladly include it after some code review.

 #### Additional Resources
 * [Yoast SEO API](https://yoast.com/wordpress/plugins/seo/api/)